How to Dispose of Prescriptions

 What’s in your medicine cabinet?
 Aspirin?
 Vitamins?
 Antibiotics?

-Dentist Dr. Garry Smith openly educates patients about the dangers of what is in medicine cabinets.
+Drs.
+Garry Smith and Charlene Steiner openly educate patients about the dangers of what is in medicine cabinets.
 Moisture from showers can create mold inside prescription bottles and changes the chemical components of your prescription.

 Watch Out for Expired Medicines